loup-brun/site-colloque-anthologie-2022/content/hackathon.en.md

 {{</ faq >}}

 {{< faq "Course of the event" >}}
-- 09h00 : Greetings (with breakfast)
+- 9:00 a.m.: Greetings (with breakfast)
-- 09h15 : Introduction to the dataset and API
+- 9:15 a.m.: Introduction to the data set and API
-- 09h30 : Brainstorming (by discussion tables) : depending on how many participants
+- 9:30 a.m.: Brainstorming (by discussion groups): according to the number of participants
-- 10h00 : Pitches by "tables leaders"
+- 10:00 a.m.: Pitches by “table leaders”
-- 10h30 : Team formation and begin!
+- 10:30 a.m.: Team formation and start!
-- 13h00 : Lunch
+- 1:00 p.m.: Lunch
-- 14h00 : More work!
+- 2:00 p.m.: More work!
-- 17h00 : Presentation of the prototypes
+- 5:00 p.m.: Presentation of the prototypes
-- 18h00 : Awards ceremony and end of the day
+- 6:00 p.m.: Awards ceremony and end of the day
 {{</ faq >}}

 {{< faq "Prize" >}}